Who Are the Most Feared Sluggers in Cleveland Indians History?

 The home run is one of the most exciting plays in baseball, and over the years, the Cleveland Indians have been blessed with a bevy of power-hitting sluggers.
-From a player touted as potentially the next Babe Ruth to a steady run of power hitters throughout the 1950s to some of baseball's most recognizable sluggers in the '90s, the Indians have seen a wide array of long-ball talents throughout their 120 seasons of existence.
+From a player touted as potentially the next Babe Ruth to a steady run of power hitters throughout the 1950s to some of baseball's most recognizable sluggers in the '90s, the Indians have seen a wide array of long-ball talents throughout the years.

 In this article, I will count down the 10 most feared power hitters to ever don the Indians uniform.
 Players are ranked on the basis of their power hitting contributions to the Indians—and baseball in general—as well as general hitting abilities and how much fear could reasonably be expected to be felt by opposing pictures when a particular player came to bat.